ansarilaith/laith-taha/README.md

 # YouTube Projects Code

-This is a repository to host the code used I use in projects from my YouTube channel [ClaytonDarwin](https://www.youtube.com/claytondarwin).
+This repository hosts the code I use in projects from my YouTube channel [ClaytonDarwin](https://www.youtube.com/claytondarwin).

-I use a Debian Linux based desktop computer for testing/running all the Python scripts.
-I have no way of knowing if any of these scripts will work on Windows and/or Mac OS X.
+I use a **Debian-Linux**-based desktop computer for testing/running all the **Python3** scripts.
+I don't know it they will work on Windows and/or Mac OSX.

-I typically use an ESP32 for all MicroPython scripts.
+I typically use an **ESP32** for all **MicroPython** scripts.

 I don't have a lot of time to maintain/update/improve this resository.
 I'm trying to keep all my new code here, and as I have time I'm going back and adding old code (from older projects).